SvenKayser/JMOD/README.md

 Reteo invested a lot of time [documenting JMOD](https://github.com/SvenKayser/JMOD/blob/indev/Documentation/JMOD.pdf).
 Please understand that do tue the quite frequent code fluctuations and no frozen API this documentation might not always reflect the latest version.
 This is not reteos fault - but mine ;-)

 If you interested in maintaining a plugin or adding a plugin to support your mod please let me know.

+##UberCredits

+-The amazing reteo for not only taking care of the documentation, but also for being the driving creative force behind many things JMOD can and will do
+-nmarshall23 for his valuable contributions and a couple of nice mod integrations (now known as "plugins")

+### Credits
+-Reika for sharing his mod sources.
+I learned a lot from them -The MinecraftForge guys for their amazing ModLoader/Modding API that's the groundwork for countless mods, so it is for JMOD -The entire [Survival Industry](https://github.com/reteo/Survival-Industry) crew for a couple of man-years of testing SurvivalIndustry - and with it JMOD and it's precursors
+-Generally everybody sharing source and giving advice related to modding

 ##FAQ